dentremor/Software-Defined-Infrastrucure/doku.md

 </Directory>
 ```

-To make our change effective we need to restart the apache web service:
+To make our change effective we need to restart the Apache web service:

 ```
 $ systemctl reload apache2